Updated 9.22.23: New models added.

 Low price and high performance should be the tagline of the Axis rifles from Savage.
 The Axis II boasts stellar accuracy while being easy on the wallet.

-It offers standard rifles, compact sizes, left-handed versions, and slightly more feature-filled variants at slightly higher prices.
-Savage also chambers the rifle in tons of different calibers.
+Savage offers standard rifles, compact-sized ones, left-handed versions, and more feature-filled variants at slightly higher prices.
+These rifles are also offered in a ton of different calibers.

 You can get a little bit of everything with the Axis.
 With the basic models, you get a simple but reliable and very accurate platform.
 There isn’t much modularity inherently, but companies like Magpul produce stocks and accessories to get you going.